maristn/flowkey/README.md

 # QA Piano Task

-This repository contains the instruction and codebase for an interview task at [flowkey](https://www.flowkey.com).
+This repository contains the instruction and codebase for an interview task as a QA Engineer at [flowkey](https://www.flowkey.com).

 *If anything here is unclear or any questions come to your mind, don’t hesitate to contact us - we’re here to help you!*